 Families or students with questions are encouraged to speak with their school nurse or call (215) 400-5300.

-Did you know you can walk into any CVS Pharmacy in Philadelphia to receive vaccinations?
-You can also schedule an appointment ahead of time.
+Did you know you can receive vaccinations at any CVS Pharmacy in Philadelphia?
+And you can also schedule an appointment ahead of time.

 On or before November 2, 2020, all students must be compliant with the state’s school-age vaccination law to attend school.
 Any student that has not submitted the required immunization paperwork to their school nurse by November 2, 2020 students will be marked unexcused absent until the required paperwork is received.
 Excuse notes will not be accepted if a student is unexcused absent due to non-submission of required immunization paperwork.